Oven Mitts for Kids

 Heat is an essential part of cooking and one of the biggest safety considerations when kids are in the kitchen.
 Standard oven mitts are too big for most children, and an ill-fitting mitt can make many kitchen tasks dangerous.
 While we prefer to leave really hot jobs—such as pulling pans from a blazing oven—to the adults, kids still require protection for moderate-heat tasks such as removing a lid to stir a pot of food, putting baking sheets in the oven, and holding on to a warm pan while transferring food onto a platter or cooling rack.

 We wanted a pair of mitts that would be comfortable, durable, and above all, safe, so we surveyed the options and found four products specifically designed for children.
 (We also considered adult gloves that come in an extra-small size, but even those were far too large for kids.)
-The products in our lineup were made of cotton or neoprene and priced from $7.74 to $39.90 per pair (some are sold individually).
+The products in our lineup were made of cotton or neoprene and priced from about $8.00 to about $40.00 per pair (some are sold individually).

 Adults Do a Preliminary Safety Check